 Some applicants begin to relax after finishing their personal statement, but now isn't the time to slack off.
 The Work and Activities section is also an important contributor to first impressions, and gives admissions committees an idea of who you are beyond the statistics.
-You can include up to 15 extracurricular entries with a 700 … Continue reading How To: AMCAS Work and Activities
+You can include up to 15 extracurricular entries with a 700 … Continue reading How To Approach the Work and Activities Section

 For the past few weeks, I've been editing medical school personal statements.
 I never considered this as a way to help future medical students, but I'm thrilled to be able to support others where I can.
 Polishing them so that they shine can be challenging at times, but the payoff is incredibly rewarding when people … Continue reading Personal Statement Dos and Donts